vaishnav-sh/learn-fullstack/2 - Intro to react/2 - Component.md

 ## Component

-The file App.js now defines a React component with the name App.
+The file App.js now defines a React component with the name `App`.

 - The last line in index.js renders its content into div-element defined in the file public/index.html, having the id value 'root'.
 - By default the file public/index.html doesn't contain any HTML markup that is visible to us in the browser.
 You can manually add it by adding to it.